eyra/mono/PORT.md

 ### Port rate limiters

-To prevent users from exhausting system resources Next makes use of rate limiters.
-The local configuration for rate limiters for Azure Blob Service can be found in `core/config/dev.exs`:
+To prevent users from exhausting system resources, Next uses rate limiters.
+The local configuration of rate limiters for Azure Blob Service can be found in `core/config/dev.exs`:

 ```Elixir
 config :core, :rate,